benlewsey27/React-Weather-App/README.md

 I have provided a sample deployment to provide instructions for deploying this project to a Kubernetes cluster.
 It is assumed you have access to working images and charts in a remote registry.
 I am using GitHub Container Registry in this example.

-More information can be found in the `./docs/sample-deployment` folder.
+More information can be found in the `./docs/deployment.md` file.

 ## Roadmap